MARTIMM/unicode-precis/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.2.0
+  * New start with newer rfc's
 * 0.1.1
   * Abandon translation.
 There are several follow ups of the rfc's to study first.
+  * Renamed the repository into unicode-precis
 * 0.1
   * Start project.
 The sources are taken from the perl 5 modules and translated into perl6